 Tool length compensation uses the last two digits of the four-digit tool number.
-The first two digits identify the tool itself, primarily to index an automatic tool turret to the correct position.
+The first two digits identify the tool location, primarily to index an automatic tool turret to the correct position.

 Any time the first two digits change, the control will request a tool change (whether manual or automatic).

 Any time the last two digits change, the control will look up and apply new offsets.
 Zeros indicate that no offsets are to be applied.

 T0101 ; Load tool 1, activate offsets for tool 1 T0201 ; Change to tool 2, keep offsets for tool 1 T0300 ; Change to tool 3, cancel the offsets T0303 ; Keep tool 3, activate its offsets T0300 ; Keep tool 3, cancel its offsets T0400 ; Change to tool 4, still with no offsets T0404 ; Keep tool 4, activate its offsets ...

 Many postprocessors zero the offsets during tool changes, then bring the offsets back in on the first move back towards the part (as in the previous examples).
 This is not necessary on a Centroid control, but it is still common practice.